MTrop/DoomTools/README.md

 that has not included it.

 This contains code copied from Black Rook Base, under the terms of the MIT License (docs/LICENSE-BlackRookBase.txt).

+This also makes use of the [FamFamFam "Silk" icon set](http://famfamfam.com/lab/icons/silk/) by Mark James, under the terms of the Creative Commons 3.0 License with Attribution, Unported (docs/LICENSE-Silk Icons.txt).